SebastianWild/blog/collections/projects/personal_site/_posts/2020-02-02-starting-a-self-hosted-blog.md

 I knew I wanted to start off with a static site using Jekyll.
 Jekyll caters super well to blogs, with tons of readily available themes and markdown-powered posting.
 It's a good way for me to start my web learning journey 👍.

 I also knew that I wanted to self-host.
 Something like GitHub pages is enticing, and super quick to set up.
-But by self-hosting, I can learn some more about setting up a webserver, a good CI/CD pipeline, linting, and server hardening.
+But by self-hosting, I can learn some more about setting up a web server, a good CI/CD pipeline, linting, and server hardening.

 ## Overview